David Banner: Don't make me angry. You wouldn't like me when I'm angry.

 In Farscape, Luxan males are prone to a condition called hyper-rage, a berserker state in which they'll attack anything else male around them without thought for no reason whatsoever, though older Luxans do develop the control to prevent themselves from entering it in the first place.
 A later episode suggests that Luxan males in this state will assault anyone, even their own spouses, which is why Luxans are never permitted to marry young and must wait until they've learned to control it.
 This is a particular issue for D'Argo, since his Sebacean wife was nowhere near as durable as a Luxan woman would be, which her Peacekeeper brother was able to use to frame D'Argo for murdering her in a fit of hyper rage after he accidentally killed her himself.

-Vincent in the '80s Beauty and the Beast series is much the same.
+Vincent in Beauty and the Beast.
 Do not hurt Catherine; he will go through any obstacle in his way to help her.
 And he has a mental bond with her.

 An episode of Agents of S.H.I.E.L.D. revolves around a piece of Applied Phlebotinum that causes this.
 The villains-of-the-week, along with two of the heroes, are affected by the weapon and subsequently are filled with intense strength and anger.